NEOCompToronto/NEOCompetition/PROV de.md

 Projects are targeting to share remote resources.

-When blockchain technology emerges, projects start to issue the proof-of-retrievability (Storj), but few discussion regarding to the case if malicious consumer nodes deny the quality of such service.
-SIA host nodes send shards and hash periodically to chain, but not necessary to hold the whole original copy.
+Few discussion regarding to the case if malicious consumer nodes deny the quality of such service.

 Few projects provide reasonable decentralized validation for the quality of services, leaving either consumer nodes or provider nodes the chances for cheeting.